tonini/emacsrookie/_posts/2011-09-13-do-you-remember.markdown

 ---
 title: Do you remember?
 summary: Through the day there are many things which pop up in your head.
 How to catch them on the fly or get back if needed?
-In this article we will see how Remember will help you with these kind of tasks.
+In this article you will see how Remember will help you with these kind of tasks.
 hint: 1
 layout: post
 ---